Everyone loves to use a well-designed app.

 You can see it in consumer apps that make it really easy for you to share photos, add contacts, get notifications – apps like WhatsApp, Pokemon Go, Prisma – these consumer apps all have a problem or opportunity they solve for the user and they’ve spent considerable brainpower finding the ideal solution for their customer to do what they want to do within the app – the result of this is something the customer probably doesn’t even notice: efficiency.

 Because the apps are so well designed and cater so perfectly to the users’ needs, they’re incredibly efficient at their tasks.
 And they should be, any inefficiency is a friction point that could cause the user to abandon the app for a competitor.

 This kind of thinking is unfortunately lost in B2B software.
 They tend to be developed to meet a feature list or check off a series of boxes – the user becomes secondary.

 Without thinking of the user first and designing the best solution for them, how can you be sure that it’s the most efficient solution?
-Which brings us to our next point:
+This brings us to our next point:

 2. Happier Customers (and Employees!)

 Pokemon Go is a huge app because people are happy to use it.
 Almost nobody willingly uses an app they hate in their free time.
 But many of those same people are forced to use bad software while working.

 If a person spends their entire workday using a piece of bad software, that’s 30-40 hours a week of them having to deal with inefficient menus, frustrating design, nonsensical workflows, the list goes on.

 If they’re not happy to use the software they need to do their job, how motivated are they going to be to work at their maximum potential?

 Happier employees are more productive employees – 12% more productive, according to a study from the University of Warwick – so why let your software continue to get in the way?